DHRI-Curriculum/Data-and-Ethics/lessons.md

 This table is a teaser for the many possibilities of what data visualization can be.
 Creating a visual for your data is an art form and you can sometimes find yourself spending a significant amount of time looking for the best ways to visualize your data.

 An example of effective data visualization can be seen in W.E.B.
 Du Bois [data portraits at the Paris Exposition in 1900](https://www.loc.gov/pictures/search/?q=%22lot%2011931%22%20NOT%20medal&st=grid&co=anedub&loclr=blogpic), as part of [the Exhibit of American Negroes](https://en.wikipedia.org/wiki/The_Exhibit_of_American_Negroes_).
 Using engaging hand-drawn visualizations, he tells the narrative of what it meant to be Black in post-Emancipation America as he translates sociological research and census data to reach beyond the academy.
 Head [here](https://hyperallergic.com/476334/how-w-e-b-du-bois-meticulously-visualized-20th-century-black-america/) to read more about Du Bois' project.

 ## Challenge: Visualizations

 As we transform our results into visuals, we are also trying to tell a narrative about the data we collected.
 Data visualization can help us to decode information and share quickly and simply.

 1. What are we assuming when we choose to visually represent data in particular ways?
 2. As you may have realized, many of the visualization examples work with quantitative data, as such, how do you think we can visualize qualitative data? (e.g. Word Clouds, Heat Map)
 3. How can data visualization mislead us? (for e.g. Nathan Yau discusses [how data visualization can lie](https://flowingdata.com/2017/02/09/how-to-spot-visualization-lies/))
 4. How can data visualization help us tell a story? (for e.g. Data Feminism's [On rational, Scientific, Objective Viewpoints from Mythical, Imaginary, Impossible Standpoints](https://data-feminism.mitpress.mit.edu/pub/5evfe9yd/release/3?readingCollection=0cd867ef))
 5. Can you try to plot the `moSmall.csv` dataset based on the `Artist Gender` variable?
 What would you have to do before you can plot this graph?
 How might you explain what your visualization represents?

-## Solution:
+## Solution

 1. An underlying assumption we make is that the conventions of top-down, left-right is universal or at least universal enough for most folx to understand.
 This neglects potential right-to-left readers.
 Certain conventions that use color as a way to represent good and bad (e.g. green as good and red as bad) also assumes that this is an effective differentiation that excludes those who have visual impairments can decipher the data in a similar fashion.
 2. Exploring [Voyant-Tools](https://voyant-tools.org/) can be a good place to start to see how visualization of qualitative data can look like.
 3. Exaggerated differences through the choice of scales on the x and y-axis can misled a casual viewer to think that the data is representing a larger difference than it actually is reporting.
 4. Data visualization can help us convey dense information quickly.
 The casual viewer can glance at the visualization and understand what we are trying to communicate with our data.
 Data visualization also can be affective device, like the DuBois' examples which helps to tell the urgency of the narrative/story.
 5. The difficulty of representing this dataset is how at first glance there's an assumption that gender is binary given that only 2 bars are representing the dataset.
 Even though the other bar is labeled `Unknown` to suggest that this is not a comprehensive breakdown, I'm not sure how effective it is.
 ![Plot of media objects in public domain by gender of artist](/images/genderPD.png)

 # Data Literacy and Ethics